PrefectHQ/prefect/docs/guides/moving-data.md

 If you saved credential details in a block, you can use a credentials block specific to the cloud provider or use a more generic secret block.
 You can create [blocks](/concepts/blocks/) through the UI or Python code.
-Below you will use Python code to create a credentials block for your cloud provider.
+Below you use Python code to create a credentials block for your cloud provider.

 !!!
 Warning "Credentials safety"